 He has coaxed the best football out of Luis Suarez in the entirety of the Uruguayan's career.
 Laughable as it was only a few months ago, Suarez's professional ambitions are probably now best served at Anfield.
 That said, his improvement under Rodgers this season - and his all-round rehabilitation - has probably added £15 million to his transfer value should Liverpool be pressed into cashing in.

 There have of course been a few 'work in progress' results this season.
 All in all they have failed to win about a third of their games.
 The Christmas period losses against Manchester City and Chelsea rankled because those are the type of matches that the big teams win.
-Worse so that they took the lead in both.
+Worse so that they took the lead in each.
 To have positioned his side back into the title race even after those two defeats to direct rivals speaks volumes about Rodgers and his squad's redoubtableness.
 "We played a number of systems this year but our style remains the same," he said.

 What Rodgers has in abundance that Moyes currently does not is a group of players across the ability and experience spectrum who have all collectively yielded to what their manager has asked.
 No Robin van Persie-like sulking from his equivalent in the Liverpool squad, Suarez.
 No moaning from Steven Gerrard about a new position and a new role.
 "We've got hungry players at the club who want to improve, who want to develop, who want to learn," said Rodgers.
 "We just get on with coaching the players to be better."

 Two bogeymen in the shape of Manchester City and Chelsea loom on the horizon of the run in.
 But unlike at Christmas these Liverpool players will go into those matches believing they can win the title, despite the manager's assertions to the contrary.

 |For more information on Chevrolet's 'What do you #PlayFor?' campaign, visit ChevroletFC.com.|